equinix/metal-cli/docs/packet_event_get.md

 ## packet event get

-Retrieves all events of an organization, a project or a device or a single event.
+Retrieves one or more events for organizations, projects, or devices.

 ### Synopsis